chhsinnovation/chhsinnovation.github.io/src/site/pages/training.md

 ### Design Thinking

 Experiential training in tools for rapid innovation.

 The leading objective is to learn the mindset shift, techniques to make problems more well defined and gather highly varied idea to solve problems.

 Training explores students’ individual roles as trusted advisors and consultants to their organizations and their associated impact.
 Through discussion and interactive, learn-by-doing activities, students learn how to be an internal consultant and how to use rapid innovation skills, tools, and mindsets to get to the root cause of challenges and develop solutions aligned with customer-stakeholder needs.
 Emphasis is placed on how to be a "trusted advisor," how to actively listen to and engage customer-stakeholders, how to generate high impact, actionable solutions, and how to use small bets and small wins to manage risk, build alignment and accelerate results.
 We also reflect on how to use the tools in team-based settings and end with individual commitment to use the tools in their everyday within five days so they can start building sustainable habits.

-### Interviewing & User Testing
+### Interviewing & UX Testing

 Experiential training in how to conduct interviews and empathetic listening techniques to discover deep understanding of user needs.